Matt Shirvington

-Matt Shirvington (born 25 October 1978) is an Australian athlete and television presenter who held the Australian 100m national sprint title from 1998 to 2002.
-Shirvington is the third fastest Australian sprinter of all time.
-He qualified for the 100m semi-finals in Sydney 2000, finishing 5th.
+Matt Shirvington (born 25 October 1978) is an Australian former athlete and television presenter who held the Australian 100 m national sprint title from 1998 to 2002.
+Shirvington is the third-fastest Australian sprinter of all time.
+He qualified for the 100 m semi-finals in Sydney 2000, finishing 5th.

-Shirvington is currently a sport presenter on Seven News Sydney.
+Shirvington is currently co-host of the Seven Network's breakfast television program Sunrise alongside Natalie Barr.

 Athletics

-Shirvington generally competed in the 100m, 200m and 4 x 100m relay events, finding the most success in the 100m sprint.
+Shirvington generally competed in the 100 m, 200 m and 4 × 100 m relay events, finding the most success in the 100 m sprint.
 He competed in the 2000 Olympic Games, the Athletics World Championships from 1999 to 2007 and the Commonwealth Games in 1998 and 2006.

-From 1998 Shirvington claimed five consecutive Australian national titles for the 100m sprint event.
-At the 1998 Commonwealth Games in Kuala Lumpur, he broke the Australian national 100m record, finishing fourth in the final with a time of 10.03 seconds.
+From 1998 Shirvington claimed five consecutive Australian national titles for the 100 m sprint event.
+At the 1998 Commonwealth Games in Kuala Lumpur, he broke the Australian national 100 m record, finishing fourth in the final with a time of 10.03 seconds.
 Shirvington held the record until Patrick Johnson recorded 9.93 seconds in 2003.
-He also featured in two World Indoor Championships 60m finals.
+He also featured in two World Indoor Championships 60 m finals.